burespe1/semantic-dictionary/drafts/DR_EU_2024-490/location-search-for-transport-on-demand-and-personal-transport-bike-sharing-stations.md

 subcategory: Location search
 ---

-**Location search – _for transport on demand and personal transport - bike-sharing stations_**
-the minimum information required for identifying the location of bike sharing stations.

 >Bike sharing stations constitute facilities wherein travellers can pick up or return a short-term cycle rental.